zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 This is why [the staffing analogy]({% post_url 2026-05-22-autonomy-is-overrated %}#:~:text=Already%20Solved%3A%20Human,boundary%20for%20autonomy.) matters.
 In human organisations, autonomy is rarely unlimited.
 It is bounded by job scope, decision rights, budget, review, accountability, and escalation paths.
 The same logic should apply to agentic AI.

 A properly governed agentic workflow should therefore specify what the agent can decide, the tools it can use, how much context it can retrieve, how many retries are acceptable, when “good enough” has been achieved, when a cheaper model is sufficient, and when escalation is required.

-In the same vein, model routing is not merely an optimisation technique—simple tasks should not be routed to expensive reasoning models by default; ambiguous tasks should not expand indefinitely; failed tasks should not accumulate context debt without limit.
-These are governance decisions, not merely engineering optimisations.
+These are governance decisions, not merely engineering optimizations.

 This is also why raw token-spend leaderboards are meaningless *per se*.
 High token-use is not necessarily productivity—it could just be the equivalent of staying late to look busy.